leec94/SY0-701-notes/README.md

 - Hierarchical model: has a root and subordinate CAs
 - Subordinate: a lower-level CA in a hierarchical model
 - Registration Authority (RA): requests identifying information from the user and forwards certificate requests up to the CA to create a digital certificate
+- Domain validation certificates (DV): provide a lower level of assurance, as they only verify that the applicant has control over the domain
+- Organization validation certificates (OV): offer a moderate level of assurance, verifying the organization's identity in addition to domain control
+- Extended validation certificates (EV): offer the highest possible level of assurance that a certificate authority has verified the identity of the certificate subject

 Hashing Algorithms
 - MD5: produces a 128-bit hash